 Milk!
 It is a thing that we immediately think of a nutritious drink as mentioned.
 However, here is just a point for the human body.
 For cats, the fact seems to go much further back.
 Many people are still questioning this issue of milk for cats and especially, can cats drink lactose free milk?
 The answer could be YES, the lactose free milk can be used for cats.
 However, there are some notes to keep in mind.

 Basically, milk is not good for cats

 A funny story is that people always believe the milk is for cats, bones are for dogs and cheese are for mice.
 Undoubtedly, lapping up a tasty white drink can attract much attention of little cats.
 But, they are in trouble with digesting milk all the time.

-By researches, a large number in of cats are not tolerant with lactose.
+By researches, a large number of cats are not tolerant of lactose.
 It is the most important reason why milk is bad for cats.
 In fact, many cat owners have really understood of lactose intolerance with their feline friends yet.
 Let’s learn more about the problem by answer two basic questions, what it is and how it has negative effects on the cat’s health.

 What is it?

 It is the lactase which is a type of enzyme which most cats have very little or even do not have in the body.
 Hence, the lactose in milk is impossible to digest.
 Then such sugar keeps staying in the intestinal system and brings a lot of bacteria.
 After fermenting, the sugar results in reactions in both the stomach and the gastrointestinal, cause cats to be painful.

 Lactose intolerant occurs with 100% adult cats.
 For kittens, the probability declines when they still drink milk from mother but it will go on the opposite side when the kitty gets older.
 That kittens stop absorbing mother milk means the lactose enzymes do not keep producing.
 In fact, it is hard for you to know whether your cat is intolerant with lactose milk or not.
 So, being careful is still better.